Ghayas Zahid

-Ghayas Zahid (born 8 September 1994) is a Norwegian professional footballer who plays as an attacking midfielder for Süper Lig club Ankaragücü and the Norway national team.
+Ghayas Zahid (born 8 September 1994) is a Norwegian professional footballer who plays as an attacking midfielder for Serbian SuperLiga club Partizan.

 Club career

+Early years

 Zahid was born in Oslo to Pakistani parents.
 He played for Klemetsrud IF before he joined Vålerenga as a youth.
 Zahid made his debut for Vålerenga on 10 August 2012, in a 3–1 win against Odd.

+Ullensaker/Kisa (loan)

-He was loaned out to Adeccoligaen club Ullensaker/Kisa for the second half of the 2013 season.
+Zahid was loaned out to Adeccoligaen club Ullensaker/Kisa for the second half of the 2013 season.
 He made 10 appearances during his loan spell.

+APOEL

-On 31 August 2017, it was announced that APOEL had secured his signature on a four-year contract until the end of May 2021, for an undisclosed transfer fee from Vålerenga.
+On 31 August 2017, it was announced that APOEL had secured Zahid's signature on a four-year contract until the end of May 2021, for an undisclosed transfer fee from Vålerenga.
+Zahid made his debut in the third round of the Cypriot First Division against Nea Salamis.
+Ghayas Zahid debuted in the 2017–18 UEFA Champions League for APOEL at Santiago Bernabéu where they lost 3–0 against last campaign's champions, Real Madrid.
+Following the match, Zahid became the first footballer of Pakistani descent to feature in the Champions League.
+Zahid was in the starting line-up and played full 90 minutes for the remaining five games in Group H against Tottenham Hotspur, Borussia Dortmund as well as the second leg against Real Madrid.
+On 17 November Zahid scored twice in the Nicosia derby in a 3–1 win against arch rivals Omonia.

+Panathinaikos (loan)

 On 23 July 2019, Panathinaikos announced the arrival of Zahid on loan from APOEL, with a purchase option of €1.6 million for the summer of 2020.
 The option was not triggered, and at the end of the season, he also left APOEL as his contract expired.

+Ankaragücü

-On 8 September 2021, Zahid signed a one-year contract with TFF First League club Ankaragücü, with an option for an additional year if the club wins promotion to the Süper Lig.
+On 8 September 2021, Zahid signed a one-year contract with TFF 1.
+Lig club Ankaragücü, with an option for an additional year if the club wins promotion to the Süper Lig.
 He made his debut four days later, on 12 September, coming on as a substitute in the 61st minute for Abdullah Durak in a 2–0 win over Gençlerbirliği.
+After 9 goals and 7 assists in 64 official matches, Zahid left the Turkish club at the end of the 2022-23 season.